-Our report, '"Adapt and be Flexible - the Mission Doesn't Stop" The Scottish Church and the COVID-19 Pandemic' will be published very shortly.
+Our report, '"Adapt and be Flexible - the Mission Doesn't Stop" The Scottish Church and the COVID-19 Pandemic' was published in April 2021.
 Over 350 clergy from 27 denominations took part in this research, revealing the scale of the service to communities and congregations in the months around lockdown.

 Working across five denominations and thirteen ecclesiastical areas, we mapped the location of all places of worship in the Greater Manchester Combined Authority Area.
 We then turned back the clock, locating the places where places of worship existed in 2010 but had since closed.

 Finding places that no longer exist needed a creative response, with methods including searching local newspaper archives, social media, physical copies of denominational Year Books and contact with diocesan staff.

 We modelled Scottish Index of Multiple Deprivation and 2020 Population Estimates for parishes in Scotland.
 Brendan Research produced dashboards for over 1,200 parishes with maps, charts and tables to allow local Christians to understand the changes in their communities since Census 2011.
 Spreadsheets at a presbytery level were also provided to aid presbytery planning.
 The dashboards are available through the ChurchFinder on the Church of Scotland web pages.